-Union will return to the right-of-way in spring 2014 to complete the following activities: repair any subsidence on the right-of-way, ensure there is adequate stability and re-vegetation at all watercourse crossings, tree/shrub replacement, perform a general overview of the right-of-way and complete any additional clean-up or work that may be required.
+Union returned on June 16, 2014 to perform a general overview of the right-of-way.
+Clean-up activities were started on July 14 and completed on July 31, 2014 with the following activities: repair any subsidence on the right-of-way, ensure there is adequate stability and re-vegetation at all watercourse crossings, tree/shrub replacement, and complete any additional clean-up or work that was required.